SelfCareMap

 You might benefit from deep tissue massage if you experience:

-• Chronic muscle tension or stiffness
+• Chronic muscle tension or stiffness, especially in the upper trapezius or lumbar region

-• Recovery needs after athletic activity
+• Recovery needs after athletic activity, such as marathon training or weightlifting

-• Lower back or neck pain
+• Lower back or neck pain stemming from chronic inflammation or old injuries

-• Limited range of motion
+• Limited range of motion in the shoulders or hips

-• Repetitive strain injuries
+• Repetitive strain injuries common in manual labor or typing

 What to Expect During Your First Appointment

-• Any area is particularly sensitive
+• Any area is particularly sensitive or feels bruised

-• You need a break
+• You need a break to breathe or reposition yourself

 Preparing for Better Results

 A little preparation maximizes your massage benefits.
 Drink plenty of water in the 24 hours before your appointment.
 Hydration helps your muscles respond better to the work and aids recovery afterward.
-Avoid eating a large meal right before your session, but don't arrive hungry either.
+When muscles are dehydrated, they are less pliable and can be more prone to soreness.
+Proper hydration also helps your lymphatic system flush out the metabolic waste released from the muscles during the massage.

-Wear comfortable, loose clothing you can change out of easily.
 Consider scheduling your massage when you can rest afterward rather than rushing back to work.
-Many people feel deeply relaxed or slightly drowsy post-massage, which is completely normal.
+Many people feel deeply relaxed or slightly drowsy post massage, a state often called massage brain, which is completely normal.
+This is your body entering a parasympathetic state, which is where the most healing occurs.

 Finding Your Ideal Therapist